 |Location||IDD||Country Code||City or Mobile Code||Phone Number*||Full Number Dialed*|

-|Seattle, WA USA||+||1||206||XXXX-XXXX||+1-206-XXXX-XXXX|
+|Seattle, WA USA||+||1||206||XXX-XXXX||+1-206-XXX-XXXX|

-|Mexico City, Mexico||+||52||55||XXXX-XXXX||+52-55-XXXX-XXXX|
+|Mexico City, Mexico||+||52||55||XXX-XXXX||+52-55-XXX-XXXX|

-When calling some countries, you may hear an automated message prompting you to enter a random two-digit number between 10 and 99 in order to complete the call.
+- When calling some countries, you may hear an automated message that gives you a random two-digit number between 10 and 99 that you must enter in order to complete the call.